8 Tips to prepare the PSLE

 Compile the proper answering techniques for fairness, control setup, reliability and accuracy, relationships and conclusion questions.

-Apply the answering techniques into your OEQ.
+Apply the answering techniques to your OEQ.

 Repeat steps 1 to 3 for other topics: